Sylvester Stallone: 1990-1999: Career fluctuations

 In 1995, he played the title character (from the British comic book 2000 AD) in the science fiction action film Judge Dredd.
 His overseas box-office appeal saved the domestic box-office disappointment of Judge Dredd, which cost almost US$100 million and barely made its budget back, with a worldwide tally of US$113 million.
 Despite the film's poor box-office performance, Stallone signed a three-picture deal with Universal Pictures for $60 million, making him the second star after Jim Carrey to receive $20 million per film.
 The deal expired in February 2000 without him making any films, however, so he received no payment.

 That year, he also appeared in the thriller Assassins with Julianne Moore and Antonio Banderas.
-That same year, Stallone, along with an all-star cast of celebrities, appeared in the Trey Parker and Matt Stone short comedy film "Your Studio and You" commissioned by the Seagram Company for a party celebrating their acquisition of Universal Studios and the MCA Corporation.
+That same year, Stallone, along with an all-star cast of celebrities, appeared in the Trey Parker and Matt Stone short comedy film Your Studio and You commissioned by the Seagram Company for a party celebrating their acquisition of Universal Studios and the MCA Corporation.
 Stallone speaks in his Rocky Balboa voice with subtitles translating what he is saying.
 At one point, Stallone starts yelling about how can they use his Balboa character, that he left it in the past; the narrator calms him with a wine cooler and calling him "brainiac."
 In response, Stallone says, "Thank you very much."
 He then looks at the wine cooler and exclaims, "Stupid cheap studio!"

 In 1996, he starred in the disaster film Daylight as a disgraced former emergency services chief who attempts to rescue survivors of an underground tunnel explosion.
 Daylight also underperformed at the domestic box office, grossing $33 million, but did better overseas and grossed a total of $158 million worldwide.
 In 1997, Stallone was cast against type as an overweight sheriff in the crime drama Cop Land in which he starred alongside Robert De Niro and Ray Liotta.
 The film was critically well-received and was a modest success at the box office, earning $63 million on a $15 million budget, and Stallone's performance earned him the Stockholm International Film Festival Best Actor Award.

-In 1998, he did voice-over work for the computer-animated film Antz, which was a big hit domestically.
+In 1998, he did voice-over work for the animated film Antz, which was a success domestically.